 I’ll even take this assertion one step further.
-If your organization doesn’t use its ERP project as an opportunity to restructure its business, the project is very likely to get buried in the ERP graveyard, alongside the thousands of other ERP failures.
+If your organization doesn’t use its ERP project as an opportunity to restructure its business, the project is likely to get buried in the ERP graveyard, alongside the thousands of other ERP failures.

 All too often (seemingly more so recently), companies come to us for re-implementation or project rescue services.
-In many of these cases – and this is perhaps an oversimplification – the initial services provider loaded the software, migrated some data, did a bit of testing and gave basic training on what system sessions (screens) look like.
+In many of these cases – and this is perhaps an oversimplification – the initial service provider loaded the software, migrated some data, did a bit of testing and gave basic training on what system sessions (screens) look like.

 The service provider didn’t help with the restructuring – i.e. the main project component – and didn’t ensure that the users learned the new system and processes (among many other problems we typically encounter, including testing and data migration).

 What ends up happening is that these companies run systems that don’t jive with their ways of doing business.
 And, their businesses still have the same operational inefficiencies as before.
 The only difference is that they now have fancy, shiny software systems that spew out meaningless financial reports and operational recommendations.

 The bottom line is this: there’s no magic bullet.
 There are no secret shortcuts.
 ERP implementation success is all about successfully integrating the ERP system into an optimized business environment.

 Given the context that ERP implementation is first and foremost an operational restructuring project, you must evaluate your ERP service provider through the lens of business expertise (among other lenses).

 If you are unsure if your implementation services proposal or project plan addresses your organization’s operational needs sufficiently, or if you are unsure if the proposed consultants have sufficient business or operations experience, contact our experts for an independent opinion.
 As part of our full-service consulting offerings, we provide organizations with implementation diagnostics, risk assessments and action plans.